browser-control-mcp

 If you prefer not to run the extension on your personal Firefox browser, an alternative is to download a separate Firefox instance (such as Firefox Developer Edition, available at https://www.mozilla.org/en-US/firefox/developer/).

-After installing the extension, add the following configuration to claude_desktop_config.json (use the Edit Config button in Claude Desktop Developer settings):
+After installing the browser extension, add the following configuration to your mcpServers configuration (e.g. claude_desktop_config.json for Claude Desktop):

 {